KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2026/03/20

+- Fixes an issue where after opening the Assignments menu, the display is abnormal and cannot be operated when experiencing the game on certain devices.

 ■2026/03/16

 - Fixes an issue when an ally Elation character "Departs," Aha Instant triggers anomally.